daldowaihi/Beyond-Accuracy-Explanation-Instability-Under-Decision-Uncertainty-in-Credit-Risk-Classification/README.md

 - σ-sweep robustness check at σ ∈ {0.01, 0.03, 0.05} (Table 12)
 - Cross-method agreement medians and distributions (Section 4.5–4.7)

-> **Important:** Re-run the notebook with a clean kernel — do not rely on cached cell outputs.
-Some intermediate results (Experiment B and the final statistical tables) consume variables produced earlier in the notebook, and partial re-runs can produce stale numbers.

 LIME is the dominant cost; reducing `LIME_NUM_SAMPLES` shortens the run at the cost of higher per-instance LIME variance.

 ## Method summary